BashayerNouri/catch_me_if_you_can/06_improving_the_game/05_python_3_append().md

 So what we added?

-We added a available called `letters_guessed` that contains an empty list.
+We added a variable called `letters_guessed` that contains an empty list.

 ```python
 letters_guessed = []